 - 10 grams salt – sea salt, kosher salt, or Himalayan salt is preferred over iodized table salt

-- Before making the dough, be sure to feed your sourdough starter at least twice, allowing it to reach peak activity level.
+- Before making the dough, be sure to feed your sourdough starter (perhaps twice) and allow it to reach peak activity level.

 - Make an autolyse by combining the flour and almost all of the water in a bowl until thoroughly mixed.
 Let it sit covered at room temperature (70-75 degrees is optimal) for about an hour.